 - Emergency powers are being used as a pretext to deal with other problems.
 Presidents Obama and Trump invoked nonexistent economic crises to decrease or eliminate statutory pay increases for federal workers.
 (While there was arguably an economic crisis at the beginning of Obama’s administration, he continued to invoke this emergency law throughout his two terms.)
 President Trump invoked the 9/11 state of emergency in 2017 to fill a chronic shortage in Air Force pilots.

 In short, emergency powers offer a broad array of tools that would otherwise be unavailable to the executive branch.
 Some are highly potent and subject to abuse, while others are already being misused as convenient fixes to non-emergency problems.
 A large percentage of these authorities appear to be unnecessary and/or outdated.
 The president can invoke dozens of these laws simply by signing her name to an emergency declaration, and such declarations tend to linger on the books for many years.
 The bottom line: It is time to rethink whether our current legal framework for national emergencies is the right one, or whether changes are needed to preserve the balance of powers the Founders intended.

-*All statistics are as of Dec.
-5, 2018.
+*All statistics are current as of September 4, 2019.
 For an updates on existing emergency declarations, see our running list of emergency declarations.

 (Image: Andrew Harrer/Getty)